MarinaShmovganets/lighthouse/docs/user-flows.md

 # User Flows in Lighthouse

 Historically, Lighthouse has analyzed the cold pageload of a page.
-Starting in 2022 (Lighthouse v10), it can analyze and report on the entire page lifecycle via "user flows".
+Starting in 2022, it can analyze and report on the entire page lifecycle via "user flows".

 #### You might be interested in flows if…